 The lighting in Japanese cinema, particularly horror and martial arts movies, is beautiful.
 My travel photos don’t reflect that, but I try to incorporate the look in my studio work.

 As for photographers, I would recommend Masahisa Fukase, Daido Moriyama and Nobuyashi Araki.

 Japanese bands I would recommend would be Veltpunch, Supercar, Polysics and Macdonald Duck Eclair.

-Can you tell me little more about your work, the inspiration behind it and it’s connection to Japan?
+Can you tell me a little more about your work and it’s connection to Japan?
+What inspires Edgar Takoyaki?